MicroSaaSFactory

 Capabilities

-• Return to an existing workspace through Firebase or invite-token fallback.
+• Return to an existing workspace through the supported sign-in or invite-token fallback.

-• Recover staged signup work without creating duplicate founder ownership.
+• Recover signup work without creating duplicate founder ownership.

-• Keep the supported access path visible while self-serve rollout evolves.
+• Keep the supported access path visible while direct access remains available.

 Recommended next steps